kamilburda/gimp-export-layers/docs/sections/Advanced-Usage.md

 ----------------------

 To include or exclude layers according to specific criteria, press the "Add Constraint..." button and select one of the constraints described below.
+You can enable, disable or remove constraints as needed.

 **Include layers**